Wyldhan/Zazaki_Tag_set/README.md

 # Zazaki POS-Tagged Gold Standard Dataset

-This repository contains a manually annotated gold standard dataset for **Zazaki** (Kirmanjki/Dimli), specifically curated for Natural Language Processing (NLP) researchers.
-Zazaki is an Indo-European language, and this dataset serves as a benchmark for tasks such as Part-of-Speech (POS) tagging and morphological analysis.
+This repository contains a manually annotated gold standard dataset for **Zazaki** (Kirmanjki/Dimli) Kurdish, specifically curated for Natural Language Processing (NLP) researchers.
+This dataset serves as a benchmark for tasks such as Part-of-Speech (POS) tagging and morphological analysis.

 ## 📊 Dataset Specifications